Elvis-562/phase2.Project/README.md

 * The head of the new movie studio should also be cost-effective since some of the movies with low budgets have gotten a return on their investment  at the Box office.
 * Create low to mid-budget films because they're a new studio in the film industry and see the reception.
 ## Technologies Used
-Pandas, Tableau, Matplotlib, and Seaborn.
+Pandas, Matplotlib, Seaborn, Tableau, Canva.
 ## Tableau link
 * Sheet1:https://public.tableau.com/views/phase2project_17539825839810/Top10HighestGrossingFilms?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link
 * Sheet2:https://public.tableau.com/views/phase2project_17539825839810/Top10LowestGrossingFilms?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link